When to get your exam

 The panel physician will do a complete medical exam and may refer you for chest x-rays and laboratory tests.
-Once your exam has been completed, the physician will send the results to CIC.
+Once your exam has been completed, the physician will send us the results.

 The panel physician does not make the final decision about your medical exam.
-CIC makes that decision.
-If there is a problem with your medical exam, the visa office will contact you in writing.
+We make that decision.
+If there is a problem with your medical exam, we will contact you in writing.

 When you go to your appointment, you must bring: